Understanding challenges to the interpretation of disaggregated evaluations of algorithmic fairness: Introduction

-In this work, we investigate ways that disaggregated evaluation of the performance of predictive models across subgroups can be misleading.
-For example, one may collect a large, high-quality dataset representative of one or more target population(s) for a clearly-defined use case \cite{passi2019problem,jacobs2021measurement,sperrin2022targeted}, fit a high-quality predictive model to that data, but find that the model performs differently on average across subgroups of the population, ostensibly presenting a fairness or robustness concern.
-In this case, we argue that models that maximize performance for all subgroups do not generally obtain equal model performance across subgroups because the optimal value of a performance metric typically changes under distribution shift \cite{cai2023diagnosing}, and data distributions tend to differ across subgroups in contexts where disparities are present.
-For example, differential exposure to social and structural determinants of health contribute to differences in population health across racial and ethnic groups, leading to differences in the distributions of the covariates and outcomes across subgroups in the cohorts used to develop and evaluate models of health outcomes \cite{bailey2017structural,bailey2021structural}.
-Alternatively, if the observed data is misrepresentative of the intended target population, a model that predicts outcomes well in the observed data may not generalize, potentially directly introducing fairness-related harms when the structure of the misgeneralization is systematic across subgroups.
-For example, under various forms of bias affecting problem formulation, data collection, and measurement, accurate prediction in the observed data imply structured forms of misestimation in the target population that cannot be detected in the observed data without knowledge of the structure of the bias \cite{passi2019problem,jacobs2021measurement,bareinboim2012controlling,obermeyer2019dissecting,jiang2020identifying,guerdan2023ground,mhasawade2024causal}.
+We emphasize that the above considerations apply in settings that are \textit{well-specified}, that is, when the prediction task is well-formulated on the basis of a specific use case and target population, and a large and high-quality dataset representative of that target population is available for model development and evaluation \cite{passi2019problem,jacobs2021measurement,sperrin2022targeted}.
+If this is not the case, \textit{e.g.}, if the observed data are misrepresentative of the intended target population, a model that predicts outcomes well in the observed data may not generalize to the intended target population, potentially directly introducing fairness-related harms when the structure of the misgeneralization is systematic across subgroups.
+For example, under various forms of bias affecting problem formulation, data collection, and measurement, accurate prediction in the observed data implies structured forms of misestimation in the target population that cannot be detected in the observed data without knowledge of the structure of the bias \cite{passi2019problem,jacobs2021measurement,bareinboim2012controlling,obermeyer2019dissecting,jiang2020identifying,guerdan2023ground,mhasawade2024causal}.
+In this work, while we primarily operate in the ideal, well-specified setting detailed above, we do extend our analysis to the non-ideal setting to include structured forms of selection bias \cite{bareinboim2012controlling}.